WrightLaboratory/newburghlabdrone/dronepkg/README.md

 ```

 #### `bicolog.py`
-  * class `` :
+  * This module contains a model constructed from measurements of our bicolog transmitter.
+  * class `Bicolog_Beam` : This class reads in data from range measurements and creates the beam model when initialized.
+  * `Interpolate_D_ptf` : This is an N-d interpolator that interpolates the Directivity as a function of frequency and pointing.
+  * `Plot_Beam_pcolormesh` : A plotting function for a map of the beam at a single frequency (or a range).
+  * `Plot_Beam_Profiles` : A plotting function for the angular profile of the beam at a single frequency (or a range).

 #### `concat.py`
-This module contains the `CONCAT` class, which is used to concatenate the telescope and drone data.
+  * This module contains the `CONCAT` class, which is used to concatenate the telescope and drone data.
 This is accomplished by interpolating the drone's position coordinates at each telescope timestamp.
   * class `CONCAT` : initialized with only two inputs `CORRDATCLASS` and `DRONEDATCLASS`.
     * `Extract_Source_Pulses` : This function should only be used if the transmitter source was pulsed.
 This function then finds the best-fit source pulsing solution by correlating a square wave with the telescope visibility data.
 You must input the `Period` and `Dutycycle` of the pulse in microseconds.
     * `Perform_Background_Subtraction` : This function creates a 'background' (`V_bg`) and a 'background subtracted' (`V_bgsub`) visibility matrix from the pulsed source solution.